W4118/W4118.github.io/workflow.md

 `./install.py --clang-completer`
 ```

-Now install clang
-`sudo apt-get update && sudo apt-get install clang`

-note: do we need to install libclang?

-Now install YCM_generator: https://github.com/rdnetto/YCM-Generator
-To get the appropriate ycm conf file, run `~/.vim/bundle/YCM-Generator/config_gen.py PROJECT_DIRECTORY`, where PROJECT_DIRECTORY contains the root makefile of your C project.

-TODO: add ycm_extra_conf files and vimrc configs
+In the template for your homework assignments, we will include a file `kernel/.ycm_extra_conf.py` that enables YCM.
+If you want to see how this works, check out [YCM-Generator](https://github.com/rdnetto/YCM-Generator) and the original YCM github page.

-Note: for YCM in the kernel to work properly you need to be *inside* the kernel directory.
-e.g. `cd <path-to-homework-assignment>/kernel && vim`
+__Important Note__: for YCM in the kernel to work properly you need to be *inside* the kernel directory when you activate vim. e.g. `cd <path-to-homework-assignment>/kernel && vim`

-To move cursor around: ctrl-O and ctrl-I

 ## Cscope

+This is the final step: Function GOTOs and efficiently browing code.

-Cscope is a code browser that works in your terminal and within vim.
+[Cscope](http://cscope.sourceforge.net/) is a code browser that works in your terminal and within vim.
 It is far more powerful than a standard grepper (such as the one at http://elixir.free-electrons.com/linux/v3.10/).
 For example, Cscope can answer:

 - Where is this variable used?
 - What is the value of this preprocessor symbol?